Ohio Home Insurance: Best Companies, Average Rates & Coverage Tips

 Is home insurance required in Ohio?

 Ohio law does not require homeowners insurance, but if you have a mortgage, your lender will almost certainly require it as a condition of the loan.
-Even if your home is paid off, going without coverage is a serious financial risk given Ohio's tornado, hail, and ice storm exposure.
+Even if your home is paid off, going without coverage is a serious financial risk given Ohio's growing tornado, hail, and ice storm exposure.
 Most homeowners should carry at least dwelling, personal property, liability, and loss of use coverage.

 Does home insurance cover tornado damage in Ohio?